Free Consultation, Available 24/7

 Absent any prior modification or revocation of bail by a judge, bail ends when your case ends through an acquittal, a conviction, your participation in a diversionary program, or some other final outcome.
 If you posted cash bail, you will get that money back less any fines or restitution you must pay.
 If you posted bond, the end of your case releases the bail bond company from its obligations to the court, and you from your obligations to the bail bond company.

-Contact Dod Law, APC With Your Bail-Related Questions
+Contact Dod Law – With Your Bail-Related Questions – Learn How Bail Work in California

-If you face criminal charges and want to understand how bail may affect your rights and freedoms, reach out to us today by calling (619) 814-5110 or filling out our contact form to schedule a free consultation.
+How does bail work in California?
+If you face criminal charges and want to understand the process and how it may affect your rights and freedoms, reach out to us today by calling (619) 814-5110 or filling out our contact form to schedule a free consultation.